Tilia americana: Ecology

-The American basswood can be propagated by cuttings and grafting as well as by seed.
-Propagated plants grow rapidly in a rich soil, but are susceptible to many pests.

-The American basswood is known for being one of the most difficult native North American trees to propagate from seed, as they not only have a low viability rate (approximately 30% of all seeds are viable), but quickly develop an extremely hard seed coating that may delay germination for up to two years.
-If planting them, it is recommended to gather the seeds in early autumn and sow them before they dry out and form a coating.
-This will then allow germination to occur immediately.
-Overall, seeds are not a major part of the tree's reproductive strategy and it instead mostly spreads by self-coppicing.
-All juvenile basswoods coppice extremely readily, and even old trees will often sprout from the stump if cut.
+Cultivation and uses T. americana mostly spreads by self-coppicing rather than seeds.
+Juvenile basswoods coppice readily, and even old trees may sprout from the stump if cut.
+T. americana seeds have a low viability rate of approximately 30%, and seeds develop an unusually hard seed coating after reaching maturity.
+This seed coating can delay germination for up to two years.
+It is possible to gather seeds in early autumn to sow before they dry out and form the harder coating.

 The American basswood is recommended as an ornamental tree when the mass of foliage or a deep shade is desired; no native tree surpasses it in this respect.
 It is often planted on the windward side of an orchard as a protection to young and delicate trees.
 It is cultivated at least as far north as Juneau, Alaska.

 The foliage and flowers are both edible, though the tender young leaves are more palatable.
 It is a beneficial species for attracting pollinators as well.
 Bees produce excellent honey with a mildly spicy flavor from its blossoms.
 The inner bark was used historically as a fiber source for making baskets, rope, and fishing nets.

-Basswood attracts many insect pests including Japanese beetles and skeletonized leaves are common.
+Basswood attracts many insect pests, including Japanese beetles, and skeletonized leaves are common.
 Mite galls commonly form on the foliage.

 Cultivars include 'Nova', 'Duros' (with an upright crown), the pyramidal 'Frontyard' and the conic-crowned 'Redmond'.

 The tree was introduced to the UK in 1752, but has never prospered there, being prone to dieback.